 Romeo and Juliet Law in New Jersey

 There are a few exceptions to the statutory rape age range rules in New Jersey.
 One of the most common is the Romeo and Juliet Law.
 Sometimes known as a close-in-age exemption, this rule applies when there is less than a four-year gap in age between two partners.
-The rule could apply if, for instance, two minors enter a relationship while at school, but one ages into adulthood (18) while the other remains a minor.
+The rule could apply if, for instance, two minors enter a relationship while at school, but one age into adulthood (18) while the other remains a minor.

 Romeo and Juliet laws apply for statutory cases involving consensual sex, but they do not cover any type of forced sexual acts or violence.